-There are others I could share along the same vein: people are asking for help, but in such a general way as to undermine my ability to step forward with specific suggestions.
+There are others I could share along the same vein: people ask for help, but in such a general way as to undermine my ability to step forward with specific suggestions.
 I don't know the meaning of "professional opportunity."
-What it means to me no doubt differs from what it means to that student, which leaves me confused and frustrated in my ability to respond to such pleas for assistance.
+What it means to me no doubt differs from what it means to that individual, which leaves me confused and frustrated in my ability to respond to such pleas for assistance.

-I urge my students to be as specific as possible when crafting these status updates -- and in asking for help in general.
-That might mean identifying specific industries, companies, or functions that give me a clearer indication of what they're seeking, so in turn I can better direct them to individuals or organizations that might be able to help.
+I urge clients to be as specific as possible when crafting these status updates -- and in asking for help in general.
+That might mean identifying specific industries, companies, or functions that provide a clearer indication of what they're seeking, so in turn others can better direct them to individuals or organizations that might be able to help.